marshallflax/vision/AWS_Developer.md

 - VPC (per Region), Subnet (per AZ) (public or private), Internet Gateway (used by public-subnet resources)
   - Private subnets: NAT Gateway (AWS-managed) and NAT Instances (user-managed) -- both reside in public subnet
+  - Up to 200 subnets per VPC
+- CIDR ("Classless Inter-Domain Routing")
+  - Defines both VPC and subnets
+    - Default VPC is `172.31.0.0/16` (part of RFC1918's `172.16.0.0/12`)
+      - VPCs may have one primary and four secondary IPv4 ranges (each between `/16` and `/28`) and one IPv6 range
+      - All IPv6 VPC blocks are `/56` and all IPv5 subnets are `/64`
+  - Default subnets are `/20`
+  - `0.0.0.0/0` useful for opening to entire Internet
+- Routing
+  - Each VPC has a "local" router responsible for traffic between subnets
+  - By default, all subnets may communicate
 - Security Groups
   - Stateful -- always allows return traffic
   - ALLOW rules only based on both IP addresses and security groups